For anyone who has ever worked in retail, it’s an objective truth that the job can be challenging for many different reasons.

 Don’t stop at just offering a single option.
 If possible, offer multiple options at different price points.

 The customer will appreciate the effort and won’t feel like they’re being taken advantage of.
+This will also show that you are an expert in your field.

 Make a Personal Recommendation